JingruiYu/AfterUnixInstall/README.md

+These shell are used for configure the pure Ubuntu OS

 # Recommendations for installing the version
 * 64bit would be better than 32bit, if you need MATLAB.
 * I do not know if Ubuntu 18 supports ros, but Ubuntu 14 and 16 do.